Refine Your Results

 Interviewed by Janice Huston

 In a wide-ranging series of interviews conducted by Jan Huston of the Lyon County Historical Society, former Representative Don Hill talks candidly about his experiences over 14 years of service to the 60th district in the Kansas Legislature (2003-2016).
 During those 14 sessions Hill experienced a sea-change in legislative culture as well as a profound shift in political philosophy among its leaders.
-Hill worked closely with three governors - Sebelius, Parkinson, Brownback--and several Speakers of the House.
+Hill worked closely with three governors - Sebelius, Parkinson, Brownback-- and several Speakers of the House.
 His interviews reveal the intricacies of creating public policy and making change happen.
-For students of Kansas government, this Show Moreset of interviews is invaluable to understanding the shifts in leadership which occurred during this period, as well as policy failures and successes with tough issues such as Medicaid expansion, a 10-year highway plan, and expansion of a coal-fired plant in the Garden City area.
+For Show Morestudents of Kansas government, this set of interviews is invaluable to understanding the shifts in leadership which occurred during this period, as well as policy failures and successes with tough issues such as Medicaid expansion, a 10-year highway plan, and expansion of a coal-fired plant in the Garden City area.
 Show Less

 Rod Bremby